erikwilson/cowbird/README.md

 as an example for using YAML document separators for ingesting multiple commands, and how those command inputs are formatted.

-If building from source on a unix system the example can be run like `./examples/test.yaml`, otherwise the script can be run with a pre-build binary using `cowbird script ./examples/test.yaml`.
+If building from source on a unix like system the example can be run with `./examples/test.yaml`, or the script can be run with a pre-built binary using `cowbird script ./examples/test.yaml`.

 ## License